Top 5 Reasons to Become a Medical Assistant

 On the clinical side you’ll take and record patient medical history and answer questions that help them understand any procedure they may be in the office to undergo.
 You’ll prep and administer medications, collect lab specimens and even take EKG tests, among other important tasks.

 As you mull over your options for health career education programs, consider the plusses of a medical assistant career.
-Here are eight things you should know about the schooling you’ll need, and reasons why now is a good time to start preparing for a career as a medical assistant.
+Here are five things you should know about the schooling you’ll need, and reasons why now is a good time to start preparing for a career as a medical assistant.

 1. Personal fulfillment